 - Dock has seen a redesign, with Ethernet port included

-The new OLED screen is going to grab all the headlines, but Nintendo has made some tweaks to the design too, to make it feel more premium.
+The new OLED screen is going to grab all the headlines, but Nintendo has also made some tweaks to the design to make it feel more premium.

 The most notable upgrade in this respect is the new stand – it now stretches across the entire rear of the portable for a far sturdier hold, and it supports multiple angles for added versatility.
-My OG Nintendo Switch would often topple over when propped up on a train table, but I’m confident this won’t be an issue with the OLED model.
+My original Nintendo Switch would often topple over when propped up on a train table, but this hasn’t been an issue with the OLED model.

 The speakers have also been enhanced, with louder and more detailed sound.
 I was so impressed with the portable’s audio quality, that I was happy to play without my headset at home.
 Bluetooth is also now supported across all Switch consoles for wireless headsets.

 All of the same buttons and ports feature here, including a power button, volume switchers, headphone jack, USB-C charging and microSD storage expansion.
-There’s also a game cartridge slot – but, as someone with very short fingernails, I’ve found the game cartridge slot amore difficult to prise open.
+There’s also a game cartridge slot – but, as someone with very short fingernails, I’ve found the game cartridge slot to be more difficult to prise open.

 Nintendo has also redesigned the dock.
 It feels a lot better now, with a sturdy plastic build.
 The rear can easily be snapped off to reveal all of the interior ports, including the new LAN port that allows for a wired internet connection without the need of an adapter.
 The new design also enables cable routing, which will no doubt please those who want a clean setup.